pnkfelix/curly-dollop/content/step1-deployment/step1.3-sam-i-lam.en.md

 interface to the service.

-But since we want a code base we can understand in under two hours, we resort to the next best thing: a terminal UI program.
+But since we want a code base we can understand in under two hours, we resort to the next best thing\: a terminal UI program.

 The provided program, `tictactui`, will send HTTPS requests the same way that `curl` does, but it knows how to use the resulting JSON and the full set of game